gadget-inc/dateilager/Readme.md

 ### Client

 Execute the client locally and have it connect to a server in K8S.
-All of the same `client-*` make commands are supported but they require a `k8s-` prefix.
+All the same `client-*` make commands are supported, but they require a `k8s-` prefix.

 ```bash